Best Toys for Shih-Poo

 Physical Exercise Recommendations for Shih-Poo

 Physical activity for Shih-Poo should reflect their low to moderate (20-30 minutes daily) exercise needs and Small (8-18 lbs) build.
 Daily exercise should include 15-30 minutes of gentle, species-appropriate physical activity in one or two short sessions.
 For Shih-Poo, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for heavy breathing, a slower pace, resistance to continuing, or lying down during activity — all fatigue signs.
 Shih-Poo dogs with affectionate, playful, friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Shih-Poo dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Shih-Poo benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Shih-Poo